How to Make Cold Brew Iced Tea With Tea Bags

 We'll get right to the point.
 Cold brew iced tea is the easiest method to make iced tea, but certainly not the fastest.
 If you're in a time crunch, by all means, brew up a cup of extra strong tea (less water, more tea, NOT MORE TIME or it will be bitter) and pour over a glass of ice.
 But, if you're thinking ahead, cold brew iced tea will become your go-to.
 Why?
 Keep on reading below, but for now, we'll share the Embrew method of making incredible cold brew iced tea, which is geared toward our specific tea bag formulations.

-We recommend to all of our customers that if they brew a single cup of hot Embrew tea and don't re-steep the bag for another cup, then place the used tea bag in a tall glass (16-20oz) and refrigerate over night (8-12 hours) for the cold brew iced tea.
-Add some extra sweetener like simple syrup, agave or sugar and stir it after it's done brewing .
+We also recommend that you use the cold brew method with a used tea bag that was just infused for a hot cup, but you don't necessarily want to re-steep the bag for another cup of hot tea right away.
+In that case, follow the same ratio of water to tea bag and add some extra sweetener like simple syrup, dissolved honey or sugar and stir it after it's done cold brewing .
 Our tea bags are formulated for a larger cup so that you can get multiple uses out of one bag.

-8-12 hours is the sweet spot for cold brew iced tea time.
-Anything over that seems to bring forward a slight bitterness that we are trying to avoid with this brew method.
+12 hours is the sweet spot for cold brew iced tea time.
+For herbals, you can leave the tea bags in for extra steep time, but for any traditional teas, our research shows that anything over 12-15 hours seems to bring forward a slight bitterness that we are trying to avoid with this brew method.

 Why Try Cold Brew Iced Tea?

 It's just so dang easy!
 The concept of a sweetened tea bag with the sweetener already inside was created by us so that you don't have to add anything yourself.
 With cold brewed, sweetened tea bags, it just couldn't get any more efficient.